-Birmingham Airport is the UK’s third largest airport outside London, and the UK’s seventh largest overall, handling 9.6 million passengers each year.
-It currently serves 143 direct scheduled and charter routes and offers an additional 279 possible connections worldwide.
+Birmingham Airport serves 143 direct scheduled and charter routes and offers an additional 279 possible connections worldwide.
 With half a million businesses in its catchment, it has the second largest demand for business travel, second only to Heathrow at 600 thousand.
 The majority of these businesses are high value manufacturing companies that currently export goods worth over £25 billion each year to long haul markets but without any direct air links.
-Each year 3 million business people from the airport’s catchment must therefore travel to London’s Heathrow Airport.
+Each year 3 million business people from the airport’s catchment must therefore first travel to London’s Heathrow Airport for connecting flights.

 The A45 is a main arterial route through the West Midlands serving the UK’s largest regional manufacturing hub and providing a road link between the cities of Birmingham and Coventry.

 The airport plans to increase passenger traffic by 27 million and transport movements by 500 thousand with the ultimate goal of achieving “National Airport” status.
 Costing circa £65 million, the project’s primary objective is to enable a greater range of long-haul aircraft to use the airport and therefore serve significant global destinations directly including China, South America, Japan and the west coast of the USA.
 To achieve this, the airport is extending its runway from 2.6km to 3km, during the period Summer 2013 to Spring 2014, and, from Summer 2012 to Autumn 2013, building a new 2km horse shoe shaped diversion of the A45, making room for the longer runway.

 Commissioned by VolkerFitzpatrick Colas JV, on behalf of its client Birmingham International Airport, SDS was tasked to supply and install surface water and sustainable drainage systems.